Presto (UK supermarket): Revival of Presto

-The first new Presto store to open since 1987 opened in Kirkwall (Orkney) in 1991.
+The first new Presto store to open since 1987 opened in Kirkwall in 1991.
 This was shortly followed by another new store in Lockerbie.

 In March 1993, Argyll split its retail operations into two divisions, Safeway Stores, and Presto and Lo-Cost Stores.
 Super Marketing reported that Sir Alistair Grant stated in a memo, "The creation of Presto and Lo-Cost divisions is an important move which signifies our commitment to these important businesses and our wish that their direction and management should be given a strong specific focus."

-In 1993 Argyll also acquired four supermarkets from Norco in Scotland.
+In 1993, Argyll also acquired four supermarkets from Norco in Scotland.
 Three of these stores were converted to Presto (in Banchory, Ellon, and Westhill) and one larger store (Elgin) was converted to Safeway.

 More new stores opened over the next couple of years as well as replacements for existing Presto stores such as the new build Presto store at Springfield in Stokesley, North Yorkshire which replaced an older former Hintons location.